jclouds/jclouds.github.com/documentation/devguides/using-eclipse.markdown

     -Dbasedir=. -Dtest.aws-s3.identity=accesskey -Dtest.aws-s3.credential=secret -Dtest.initializers=org.jclouds.aws.s3.blobstore.integration.AWSS3TestInitializer

-## Ssh testing
+## ssh testing

-Ssh tests need access to an ssh host you have access to.
+ssh tests need access to an ssh host you have access to.
-Note that this is only required for running pure SSH tests.
+Note that this is only required for running pure ssh tests.
-SSH indirectly used via a cloud will use the cloud credentials not the ones below.
+ssh indirectly used via a cloud will use the cloud credentials not the ones below.
 Note that the destination must be a Unix-like host that at least contains a world readable /etc/passwd file.

 *  In Eclipse's Preferences open the section Run/Debug > String Substitution